Last updated: 05/6/2019

 Give them Honest Facts

 It is inadvisable to overdramatize the effects of drugs or how they work.
 It is also not a good idea to downplay or “sugarcoat” the facts, either.
 Straightforwardness will let your teen know that you are serious and well-informed, making them more likely to listen to you.
-For honest facts about drug addiction treatment or to find a drug treatment center for your teen call us at 800-654-0987, before the problem gets worse.

 Keep Tabs on Social Media and Television